MuhammedWaheed/Garbage_Classification_ResNet50_Pytorch/README.md

 # 🗑️ Waste Classification using ResNet50 (PyTorch)

+## 🎯 Project Objective

+The goal of this project is to build an automated system capable of **classifying different types of waste** using computer vision.
+This supports:

+- ♻️ Improving recycling efficiency
+- 🤖 Enabling automated waste-sorting machines
+- 🔍 Reducing sorting errors
+- 🚀 Supporting smart-city waste management

+The model predicts one of 6 classes:
+**cardboard, glass, metal, paper, plastic, trash**.

+---

 This project builds an image classification model to classify waste into 6 categories using a **pretrained ResNet50 model** fine-tuned in PyTorch.
 The goal is to help automate waste sorting using computer vision.